Well, hello, Wonderfuls!

 God bless you and your loves.

 P.S.
-Most of my riddles are unraveled here: Heeeeere’s Context is my nod to the iconic line, “Heeeeere’s Johnny!” from (1980) Steven King horror movie, “The Shining”…the horror was found in the murder and mayhem…and the monolithic snowstorm that trapped the targets; “Crossroads” is Britney Spears’ (2002) movie; “A-cad-in-me is my tongue-in-cheek gender neutral pun; Moody Blues is a beloved British rock band formed in 1964; Laverne & Shirley is a (1976-1983) American sitcom; “Go Your Own Way” is a (1977) hit from American Band, Fleetwood Mac’s, super album, “Rumors”…Stevie Nicks and Lindsey Buckingham are two of five band members and the former couple each have solo careers; Moana–Mona, is a sitcom character on (1984-1992) “Who’s The Boss“; Mad Hater (Hatter) is an “Alice in Wonderland” pun; Woody Wood Pecker is a cartoon character who debuted in 1957; Dozey do/deer caught in the headlights is my pun tied to the square dance move, Do-si-do (pronounced, doe-see-doe); tripped/stumbled/sNAGging paves the way for my nag pun (nag is also another word for horse… and “horse sense” is an expression meaning “common sense”; Frosty and Jubilee are my sweet dogs; putting my foot up and down…paves the way for my Thumper/Bambi pun; “For a very important date, I’m late, I’m late” is my White Rabbit/Alice In Wonderland)/Yoda wordplay; All about that haste… is my, “All About That Bass” ( 2014) Meghan Trainor hit song pun; Whiny The Pooh-Pooh/Rabbit…is my nod to “Whinnie The Pooh” character, Rabbit, who’s given to (non toxic) bouts of cynicism; Alarming/Siren-ara-a is my Sayonara” (pronounced, sigh-an-are-a) pun–it means “so long”; under the thumb/per usual is my delayed (put your foot down again and again) Thumper pun; Peterb-ing (perturbing) Cautionary Peter Cottontail(s) is my nod to the (1949) Easter Song, “Here Comes Peter Cottontail”…a timely reminder that spring will be here before I know it; Darling is the last name of Wendy’s family in “Peter Pan”, (1911 novel written by J.M.
+Most of my riddles are unraveled here: Heeeeere’s Context is my nod to the iconic line, “Heeeeere’s Johnny!” from (1980) Steven King horror movie, “The Shining”…the backdrop for horror, murder and mayhem was the monolithic snowstorm that trapped the victims; “Crossroads” is Britney Spears’ (2002) movie; “A-cad-in-me is my tongue-in-cheek gender neutral pun; Moody Blues is a beloved British rock band formed in 1964; Laverne & Shirley is a (1976-1983) American sitcom; “Go Your Own Way” is a (1977) hit from American Band, Fleetwood Mac’s, super album, “Rumors”…Stevie Nicks and Lindsey Buckingham are two of five band members and the former couple each have solo careers; Moana–Mona, is a sitcom character on (1984-1992) “Who’s The Boss“; Mad Hater (Hatter) is an “Alice in Wonderland” pun; Woody Wood Pecker is a cartoon character who debuted in 1957; Doze-y doe/deer caught in the headlights is my pun tied to the square dance move, Do-si-do (pronounced, doe-see-doe); tripped/stumbled/sNAGging paves the way for my nag pun (nag is also another word for horse… and “horse sense” is an expression meaning “common sense”; Frosty and Jubilee are my sweet dogs; putting my foot up and down…paves the way for my Thumper/Bambi pun; “For a very important date, I’m late, I’m late” is my White Rabbit/Alice In Wonderland)/Yoda wordplay; All about that haste… is my, “All About That Bass” ( 2014) Meghan Trainor hit song pun; Whiny The Pooh-Pooh/Rabbit…is my nod to “Whinnie The Pooh” character, Rabbit, who’s given to (non toxic) bouts of cynicism; Alarming/Siren-ara-a is my Sayonara” (pronounced, sigh-an-are-a) pun–it means “so long”; under the thumb/per usual is my delayed (put your foot down again and again) Thumper pun; Peterb-ing (perturbing) Cautionary Peter Cottontail(s) is my nod to the (1949) Easter Song, “Here Comes Peter Cottontail”…a timely reminder that spring will be here before I know it; Darling is the last name of Wendy’s family in “Peter Pan”, (1911 novel written by J.M.
 Barry); “Easy like Sunday Morning”is Lionel Richie’s (2002) hit….oh, those lyrics and soulful melodies!; Minnie Pear is a character on “HeeHaw”…an American variety show that aired from 1969/71…and aired in syndication until 1997.

 P.P.S.
 Stumbling upon this video of one of my favorite forgotten (but not forgotten) songs churned up sentimental rememberances of youth and my continued love of music…and, it inspired me to write today’s blog.